MDA-Courtyard/RespiRate/BUILDING.md

 Instructions for building standalone executables for Windows.
 These instructions expect Python 3.6 (Anaconda is recommended).

+Please note that these are not requirements for installing or running RespiRate from our prebuilt installers, which require no additional software inside Windows.
+These instructions only apply to building a standalone Windows executable yourself.

 ### Prerequisites
  - Python 3.6.
  It is possible to build a standalone Windows executable with earlier versions